Shaping a Sustainable Future in Brick & Tiles Manufacturing

 KEBE’s ambition to drastically cut emissions at its flagship NEA SANTA site aligned seamlessly with CEE’s engineering philosophy: rethink industrial processes from the product outward.
 During an industry event, a deep-dive discussion between KEBE and CEE sparked a bold collaboration — one focused not on incremental gains, but transformative efficiency.

-CEE brought in its experience from other building materials manufacturers like Vandersanden and Etex to challenge every part of the process: from drying and sintering to site-wide energy flows.
-A standout innovation was the implementation of superheated steam drying, a cross-industry technology adapted by CEE for bricks — slashing energy use by up to 85%.
+CEE brought in its experience from other building materials manufacturers such as Vandersanden and Etex to challenge every part of the process — from drying and sintering to site-wide energy flows.
+CEE has also implemented advanced solutions such as superheated steam drying in other sectors, where drying energy use can be reduced by up to 85%.
+For KEBE, however, the focus was on retrofitting the existing dryer and optimizing the drying process toward more humid operation to unlock significant efficiency gains.

 This is not a one-off project, but the start of a decarbonization roadmap, co-developed with KEBE, to position the site as a European benchmark in sustainable building materials.